 The testing demonstrates how the unique spring stack design in the PRRS can be optimized to repeatedly achieve close to 90% reduction in felt recoil by maximizing the energy dissipation in primary and secondary recoil.

 The KTS sled was used and mounted with an AR-10 Precision rifle loaded with 168gr Hornady Amax, 2700fps to compare the AR-10 factory buffer against the Pauldron AR Buffer.
 This test clearly demonstrates the Pauldron AR Buffer is a capable of a 92% reduction in recoil vs the factory buffer.

-You can message us through the Contact Us portion of the website or email firstname.lastname@example.org with your specifications if you have any further questions, comments or concerns about your firearm and the the Pauldron products.
+You can message us through the Contact Us section of the website or by emailing Pauldron.Info@kts-hsv.com if you have any further questions, comments, or concerns about your firearm and the Pauldron products.